10 Westchester Menus to Try for Hudson Valley Restaurant Week

 The Livanos family opened this urban-country-chic restaurant back in 2010.
 They offer American dishes with global influences, allowing customers to dine in a comfortable yet elegant atmosphere with outstanding cuisine.

 What We’re Having: The Armonk eatery dishes up a special lunch and dinner menu this Hudson Valley Restaurant Week.
 We of course have to start with nonna’s meatballs with ricotta cheese, tomato sauce, and fresh basil.
-The short rib panini is calling our name on the lunch menu, and the pan-seared Atlantic salmon on the dinner menu.
-To wrap things up, the pumpkin cheesecake hits the spot.
+The short rib grilled cheese is calling our name on the lunch menu, and the pan-seared Atlantic salmon on the dinner menu.
+To wrap things up, the seasonal pumpkin cheesecake is sure to hit the spot.

 11 Huguenot St, New Rochelle; 914.636.0006

-One of Westchester’s Michelin Bib Gourmand restaurants lives up to its status with starters like glazed spicy pork ribs, three-cheese pumpkin pizzetta, and cauliflower-kale fritters with sweet Calabrian chili sauce.
-Hudson Valley Restaurant Week entrées are even more eclectic.
+One of Westchester’s Michelin Bib Gourmand restaurants lives up to its status with starters like glazed spicy pork ribs, Maplebrook Farm burrata, and seared rare sesame tuna.
+Hudson Valley Restaurant Week entrées are even more eclectic and deliciously seasonal.

 View this post on Instagram